tytydraco/yessleep/out/I_was_hired_as_a_substitute_teacher_the_girl_returned.md

 But I'm getting ahead of myself.
 The last time we spoke, I believe, was the day the little girl was taken.
 By that... thing.
 Tuesday, I believe.

-My thinking is getting clearer but my memory is hazier.
+My thinking is getting clearer but my memory grows hazier.
 A cognitive myopia.
 Mental nearsightedness.
 Even that.
 I use these fancy words.
 But I can't remember my ex wife's face clearly.

 I hadn't slept well, after the nurse took her.
+A brush with death can have that effect.

 Tossing and turning.
 Every time I drifted off, I felt that vein, in the back of my head.
 Deep within.
 Pulsing.
 Throbbing.
 They say that after someone loses a limb, they still have the sensation of that limb being there.
 Phantom limbs, it’s called.
 That was occurring in the back of my head- the memory of a sensation, still firing the electrical charges across the neuronal synapses.
 Consciousness is such an odd thing.
 We rarely notice it, until it goes wrong.

 I must've fallen asleep, because I woke up to my phone ringing.
 It was my ex wife and her lawyer, wanting to finalize some elements of the divorce.
 When I tried to see her face... it was blurry.
 In my mind.
 This was a woman I had known since we were fourteen.
 She is - was - family.
 Not in the I married her sense but in the...